ahmedirfanp/ahmedirfanp/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working as a software Engineer responsible for Data Integration.
 My current Employer is [Buck][Employer_Current], a century old Human Resource and [Actuarial][Actuary] firm.
-- 🌱 I’m currently taking baby steps towards becoming a Data Engineer.
+- 🌱 Slowly transitioning my career to Data Engineering.
 - 💬 Ask me about anything [ETL][ETL] related.
 - 🥅 2021 Goals:
   - Get certification on one tool.